vanus-labs/docs/user-manual/introduction/architecture.md

 ### Timer

-The Timer service implements the Delay and Schedule Event feature with the help of the Hierarchical Timing Wheels.
+The Timing service implements the Delay and Schedule Event feature with the help of the Hierarchical Timing Wheels.
 Vanus supports seconds-precision and unlimited future-time delivery.
-For more information, visit our [Special Messages](../concepts/special-messages.md).
+For more information, visit our [Special Events](concepts#special-events).

 ## Vanus Connect